 What Sank the Titanic Will Sink Your Dealers!

 An iceberg sank the Titanic, but it wasn’t the only factor.
-Learn how to prevent the F&I teams you train from sharing the doomed ship’s fate.
+Learn how to prevent the F&I office you train from sharing the doomed ship’s fate.

 1. An Opportunity Was Missed.